Police custody facilities – joint inspections

-HMICFRS and HMIP have a rolling programme of unannounced police custody inspections across all 43 Home Office-funded police forces in England and Wales.
-The programme ensures that each force is inspected every six years, at a minimum.
+Police custody inspections are unannounced and are carried out on a rolling programme across all 43 Home Office-funded police forces in England and Wales.
+The programme ensures that each force is inspected regularly inspected.

 We also inspect Border Force and British Transport Police custody facilities, and in 2019 our first inspection of Terrorism Act (TACT) facilities took place.
 For further information, see the TACT custody facilities page.